1960 United States presidential election in South Carolina

-Vote
+Both candidates toured the state in October, when James F. Byrnes, former governor, criticized severely the Kennedy platform as economically unaffordable and injurious to the states’ independence.
 In September and October polls, the state was considered likely to go for Nixon, and even on election night Nixon was leading until quite late when Kennedy overtook him.
 Kennedy ultimately won the state by 2.48 percentage points, being aided by an exceptional turnout for him amongst the state’s seventy-five thousand or so black voters, and by the loyalty of the pro-Stevenson upcountry despite its distaste for his Catholicism.
 Nixon won a narrow majority of the state’s white voters, and a strong majority amongst the wealthier whites of the growing Columbia and Charleston metropolitan areas.
+South Carolina was one of six states that swung toward Republicans compared to 1956, alongside Alabama, Georgia, Mississippi, Oklahoma, and Tennessee.

-This was the second to last time South Carolina has voted Democratic.
-Had Gerald Ford won the state in 1976, the Palmetto State would have the nation's longest Republican streak.
+This was the second to last time South Carolina voted Democratic.
+If Gerald Ford had won the state in 1976, South Carolina would have the nation's longest Republican voting streak of any state.